 B. Unemployment.
-The January drop in unemployment to 10.4 percent was followed by a further decline to 10.3 percent in March.
+The January drop in unemployment to 10.4 percent was followed by a further decline to 10.3 percent in March and to 10.2 percent in April.
 That is major good news, and the decline has not been reversed, although there may be a few "blips" upward.
 Unemployment, of course, remains the major negative in the economic picture.
 High unemployment has to come down and stay down without inflationary stimulus--that is what we have failed to do in the past.